nityanarayan44/JS_Libraries/README.md

 # JS_Libraries
-Libraries written for the JavaScript
+Libraries written for the JavaScript. <br/>
-Achiev more by typing less.
+(Achieve more by typing less)

 ### Lib for DOM Manupulation and Extendig Functionality
 It contains all the required useful methods to maupulate the dom